 Nora Trench Bowles

-joined the Board of the Irish Stammering Association in June 2017 and is now Vice Chair.
-She has been a person who stammers for as long as she can remember – and, with time, has come a long way in becoming more comfortable, compassionate and open with this as an integral part of who she is.
-Nora is particularly interested in the work of the ISA in raising awareness to help people who stammer and those around them better understanding and accept stammering.
+joined the Board of the Irish Stammering Association in 2017 and is now Vice Chair.
+She has been a person who stammers for as long as she can remember.
+With time, she has come a long way to become more comfortable, compassionate and open with this as an integral part of who she is.
+Nora is particularly interested in the work of the ISA in raising awareness to help people who stammer and those around them to better understand, accept and embrace stammering.
 Nora now works in the higher education sector back in Dublin, having previously studied and worked in EU affairs in Brussels, Strasbourg and Sweden.